Melody Cranbourne-Rosser known as Melody

 Areas of Expertise

-Sexual abuse / sexually harmful behaviour / child sexual exploitation
+Sexual abuse / harmful sexual behaviour / child sexual exploitation

 Clinical and consultative supervision

-Spirituality and mental health / spirituality and therapeutic practice
+Spirituality and mental health / spiritual abuse / spirituality and therapeutic practice

 Creative practice / therapeutic play